 I am not a doctor, nor a nutritionalist.
-I am however, a 45 year old woman who has struggled with my weight all my adult life.
+I am however, a woman who has struggled with my weight all my adult life.
 I am now totally in control due mostly to Dr. Bernstein’s diet about 2.5 year’s ago when I lost 25lbs!
 I have discovered some easy techniques on helping maintain my perfect weight!
 I love to cook and I love to eat; so there is NO SACRIFICING flavour, I’ve just modified some techniques to minimize calories and get the best bang for your buck!
 I will be adding to this pages as time goes on so keep dropping by.
 I hope my tips help.

 - Consider your diet as your budget, you only have so many calories a day so spend them wisely! (for example, if you are planning to eat out for dinner, try to eat lighter on all your other meals).

 - Eat mainly fish and chicken, limit fatty meats like pork and beef to once a week.
 Minimize your intake of processed meats (these are so bad for you!)

 - When you eat out, try to share a meal so you only eat half!
 If that’s impossible, order something that is easily separated into two portions so you only eat half and take the other half home – you really need to make a decision NOT to eat both halves!
 (I read once about an actress who actually cut her meal in half and poured an enormous amount of salt on the other half to make it impossible to eat – DO what you NEED to do).